 A Northern Lights Trip Itinerary

 The Northern Lights and Iceland go together like hot dogs and hot dog buns.
 Coming to Iceland anytime in the winter half of the year means chasing the Northern Lights for at least a couple of nights during your stay.
 Use the official weather website to find out when the best chances are to see the lights and plan your Northern Lights Iceland itinerary accordingly.
-The northern part of Iceland is often a safe bet if you stay for a week or so.
+The northern part of Iceland is usually a safe bet if you're staying for a week or so.
 So it's a good idea to hire a motorhome and head to this area.

 A Volcanoes Trip Itinerary